lucasmatthieu/NitcURL/README.md

 NitcURL
 =======

-A Nit interface to the cURL library
+Binding of cURL Library for Nit Language

-FFI crafted by xymus | https://github.com/xymus/nit/tree/ffi
+Using FFI, crafted by xymus | https://github.com/xymus/nit/tree/ffi